|

 Panelists:

-Robert Kruse, Dara Lieberman, Jami Haberl, Cindy Fiester
+Robert Kruse, Dara Lieberman, Cindy Fiester

 Obesity has been on the rise since the start of the pandemic.
 What is the state and severity of this diagnosis?
 How is this trend having an impact on health related resources?